 The Off-Campus Study Application Process

 Are you ready to begin the application process for off-campus study?
-Here’s what to do:
+Please be aware of these important application deadlines:

 - Chat with a Peer Advisor and/or Off-Campus Study Advisor

 - Stop by the Center for Global Engagement and talk with a peer advisor and/or off-campus study advisor, then start your application at travel.hope.edu.

 - Meet with your Academic Advisor

 - Meet with your academic advisor and map out your four-year plan to include a semester or two off-campus, and determine which off-campus study programs best meet your needs.

 - For information about how studying off-campus may impact your financial aid, please refer to the off-campus study page.
 If you continue to have questions, contact Financial Aid.